The ultimate guide to evergreen content

 Just like the readers, search engines too value content that is informative and helpful to the visitors.

-Timeless, detailed content written with expertise for the right audience equals quality content that search engines reward by higher ranking and organic traffic boost.
+Timeless, detailed content written with expertise for the right audience equals quality content that search engines reward with higher ranking and organic traffic boost.

 Helpful evergreen content will likely get a lot of reshares on social media and references in other blog posts and articles.
 That means that such content will also lead to more backlinks, which according to Semrush, are still in the top 3 SEO success factors.